CesarF/Microservice-nodejs-mosquitto-to-kafka/README.md

 # microservice_node_mosquitto_to_broker

-This microservice write in javascript works as a bridge for mosquitto to rabbitmq and mosquitto to kafka.
+This microservice write in javascript works as a bridge for mosquitto to rabbitmq and mosquitto to kafka validating the structure data received with a data structure saved in a redis database.

-It uses MQTT.js and ampqlib, both in last version.
+It uses MQTT.js, ampqlib, node-kafka, redis, all in last version.

 ##Installation